carbon14bond/Talladega_microbiome/README.md

 Figure 3.
 Bars show average percent abundances in each microhabitat, separated into dry ephemeral sites, wet ephemeral sites, and wet intermittent sites.
    (A) the top prokaryotic phyla, or classes of Pseudomonadota (formerly Proteobacteria).
    (B) the top fungal phyla or classes of Ascomycota.

-### Analysis 0.4
-Generalized linear latent variable models testing for correlations between 11-month water persistence and relative abundance of the dominant prokaryotic and fungal genera or species in each microhabitat.
+Generalized linear latent variable models test for correlations between 11-month water persistence and relative abundance of the dominant prokaryotic and fungal genera or species in each microhabitat.
 ![alt text](https://ctbond.weebly.com/uploads/1/5/2/6/152638843/figure-4_orig.jpg)

-### Analysis 0.5
+### Bonus
 Trends in PICRUSt2-based MetaCyc pathways or KO relative abundances.
 (A-C) Generalized linear latent variable models testing for correlations between 11-month water persistence and relative abundance of the MetaCyc pathways prokaryotic and fungal genera or species in each microhabitat.
 ![alt text](https://ctbond.weebly.com/uploads/1/5/2/6/152638843/figure-5-09-03-2025_orig.jpg)